AdobeDocs/express-add-ons-docs/src/pages/guides/tutorials/spectrum-workshop/part1.md

     import '@spectrum-web-components/theme/sp-theme.js';
     ```

-    Optionally, note these theme-related imports to keep in mind if you plan to include support for a future "dark" theme or "large" scale when add-ons are supported on mobile:
+    Optionally, note these theme-related imports to consider if you plan to include support for a future "dark" theme or "large" scale when add-ons are supported on mobile:

     ```js
     // import '@spectrum-web-components/theme/express/theme-dark.js'; /* to support a future dark theme */